1sriharsha/Network-Intrusion-Detection/README.md

-# Network-Intrusion-Detection-Using-Machine-Learning-Techniques
+# Network-Intrusion-Detection-System
-Network intrusions classification using algorithms such as Support Vector Machine (SVM), Decision Tree, Naive Baye, K-Nearest Neighbor (KNN), Logistic Regression and Random Forest.
+Detecting and classifying network intrusions is a critical component of cybersecurity, safeguarding systems from unauthorized access and potential threats.
+This task is accomplished through the application of various machine learning and data analysis techniques, including but not limited to Support Vector Machine (SVM), Decision Tree, Naive Bayes, K-Nearest Neighbor (KNN), Logistic Regression, and Random Forest algorithms.
+These algorithms play a pivotal role in the identification, categorization, and mitigation of network intrusions, ultimately fortifying the security of digital infrastructures.